tech-med/medlearnity.com/src/content/blog/how-to-write-a-great-personal-statement-for-residency/index.md

   - 'medical-school-admissions'
   - 'residency'
   - 'residency-admissions'
-description: '7 tips to help you write your personal statement for residency and improve your chances of landing your dream program'
+description: '7 tips to help you write your personal statement for residency and improve your chances of landing your dream program.'
 ---

 # 7 tips to help you write your personal statement for residency and improve your chances of landing your dream program